alexunxus/DLSP_final/README.md

 cd weight/
 wget https://cv.cs.columbia.edu/mcz/ICCVRevAttack/cifar10_rst_adv.pt.ckpt
 ```
+It is the weight of a state-of-the-art counter-attack model from the paper *Are
+labels required for improving adversarial robustness?*.

 ## Part 2: Create adversarial dataset
 We adopt projected gradient descent to generate the adversarial attacks on test images and